Welcome To City of LA

 HoFoCo.org

-Accepts all properly handled, unexpired food, including prepared foods from businesses and organizations.
+Accepts all properly handled, unexpired food, including prepared foods and bulk produce and fruits from businesses and organizations.
 They accept unopened and unexpired food from individual donors.

 Food Forward